 III.
 Proper and sufficient care has been taken for the maintenance of the adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 IV.
 The annual accounts have been prepared on going concern basis;

 V. Internal financial controls had been laid down and that such internal financialcontrols are adequate and were operating effectively.

 VI.
 Proper systems were devised to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 30. Sexual Harassment Of Women At Workplace (Prevention ProhibitionAnd Redressal) Act2013

 31. Listing Fees-

-Your Company's shares are listed in The Bombay Stock Exchange Limited Mumbai and the Annual Listing feesfor the year under review have been paid.
+Your Company's shares are listed in The BSE Limited Mumbai and the Annual Listing feesfor the year under review has not been paid.

 The Directors greatly value the support and co-operation received during the year fromthe Company's Bankers Statutory Authorities and all organizations connected with itsbusiness.
 The Directors also take pleasure in commending the valuable contributions madeby the Company's employees at all levels during the year under review.

 For and On Behalf of Board of Directors of